SteveObert/KatanaUSB_Midi_controller/README.md

 * There is also a BOM (parts list) in this thread. this version has been tested on a Teensy 3.2 and a Teensy LC.

+In the Simple sketch version, you will need to code the LCD and LEDs to work for your needs.
+The LCD and LEDs are programed to be off when you switch channels, meaning the controller expects all effects to be off.
+So, you'll need to change the programming if you use it differently.
+On this version there is no tap-tempo and no expression pedal input.
+The simple version should run on an Ardiuno Nano or Uno, etc. because that's what I started writing the code for.
+However, I have not tested it recently.

-** Note I had to compile the sketch with the "fast + LTO" setting (debug also works), otherwise the USB mini host shield would not work.
+** Note I had to compile the sketches with the "fast + LTO" setting or debug, otherwise the USB mini host shield would not work.
 You must select the Teensy option "MIDI" when powered externally (not connected to a computer).
 Also, you should use the modified versions of the MS3 library included above (top of page).

 Along with the Teensy 3.2, I use a Mini USB Host shield like this one: https://www.circuitsathome.com/usb-host-shield-hardware-manual/ along with the host shield library: https://github.com/felis/USB_Host_Shield_2.0.